 As part of its Focused CareTM program, Ohio’s Hospice offers the Advanced Cardiac Care program to patients throughout the state of Ohio.
-The Advanced Cardiac Care program is a new resource that is being made available through collaboration with the American Heart Association (AHA) and the National Partnership for Healthcare and Hospice Innovation (NPHI).
+The Advanced Cardiac Care program is a resource that is available through collaboration with the American Heart Association (AHA) and the National Partnership for Healthcare and Hospice Innovation (NPHI).

-Ohio’s Hospice lent its expertise and experience in developing the Advanced Cardiac Care program, through Lynda Weide, MSN, RN, CHPN, director of Focused Care™ at Ohio’s Hospice.
+Ohio’s Hospice lent its expertise and experience in developing the Advanced Cardiac Care program through Lynda Weide, MSN, RN, CHPN, director of Focused Care™ at Ohio’s Hospice.
 She is instrumental in leading the Ohio’s Hospice Focused Care program, a disease-specific program that customizes each patient’s care.
 Focused Care services include symptom management for patients with cancer, heart disease and pulmonary illnesses including respiratory therapy support.

 “Our Advanced Cardiac Care guide is based on evidence and best practices about how heart failure is treated as a whole,” Weide said.
 “Our care, our program, our policies, and our processes are consistent with evidence-based practices.”